zuozhenggh/learning-library/developer-library/microservices-with-converged-db/transactional/transactional.md

 ## Learn More

 * Ask for help and connect with developers on the [Oracle DB Microservices Slack Channel](https://bit.ly/oracle-db-microservices-help-slack)
+Search for and join the `oracle-db-microservices` channel.

 ## Acknowledgements
 * **Author** - Paul Parkinson, Developer Evangelist